 As Ronan and Nicole closed the day, I was heartened to see how the city that had borne me through innumerable essay crises and excessive caffeination during my undergraduate years was part of a much greater, rapidly-developing environmental push.
 Beyond the narrow cobbled streets I had formerly clattered through on my bike, laptop slung across my shoulder and essays crowding my mind, I was now beginning to see the wider ecosystem in which businesses, councils, and community groups were interacting in Oxford and beyond.

 Tuesday might have only been one workshop, but another is coming.
-There is the opportunity for companies to create their own action plans.
+There is the opportunity for companies to create their One Planet Living manual.
 Our Facebook group is also open to anyone who wants to get involved in One Planet Oxfordshire, and provides information, updates, and a space for meeting other like-minded people passionate to see real change in our county.

 Sometimes, tackling climate change alone can seem insurmountable.
 But tackling it together doesn’t have to be.